awthwathje/cloudflare-images-dev/README.md

 This service is supposed to be ran in Docker, although it is also possible to run it as a binary built using a native Rust compiler in any supported OS.

-## Run using pre-built image from GitHub Packages (recommended)
+## Run using a pre-built image from GitHub Packages (recommended)

 This project has an Actions pipeline set up to automatically build a Docker image every time the project is updated.
-This way you don't have to build the service yourself and can satrt using it immediately.
+This way you don't have to build the service yourself and can start using it immediately.

 Example `docker-compose.yml`: